 Other than the example mentioned above, there were many cases where suspicion arose over the exercise of professional skepticism.
-The engagement team only performed journal entry testing routinely without fully taking fraud risks into consideration with respect to procedures to respond to audit risks related to management override.
+In one case, the engagement team did not perform procedures to address fraud risk with respect to journal entries selected for fraud risk on the grounds that these journal entries were deemed not to be problematic based on the team's understanding of the details of the journal entries.
+In another case, the engagement team only performed journal entry testing routinely without fully taking fraud risks into consideration with respect to procedures to respond to audit risks related to management override.